DM587/dm561.github.io/_posts/2018-01-23-exercises.md

 [available in git](https://github.com/DM865/TSP).

 A template to be completed is available in 3opt.py.
-You must only edit this file, you are not allowed to touch the other files.
+You must only edit this file, you are not allowed to change the other files.
 When executed your program will read the instance USA, construct a canonical tour and call your iterative improvement procedure.
 The benchmarking called from the main file will take care of assessing the quality of your solution.